elastest/elastest-device-emulator-service/README.md

 elastest-device-emulator-service
 ==============================

-ElasTest Device-emulator Service (EUS) REST API.
+ElasTest Device-emulator Service (EDS) REST API.

 What is ElasTest
 -----------------